steineey/node-red-contrib-mongodb4/README.md

 You can use BSON types with this node.

 First enable "mongodb" in your function global context.
-Add this to your `settings.js` file - typically is this file located in `~/.node-red`:
+Add this to your `settings.js` file - typically this file located in `~/.node-red`:
 ```js
 functionGlobalContext: {
     mongodb: require("node-red-contrib-mongodb4/node_modules/mongodb")